Can a US Citizen Buy a House in Morocco? Honest 2026 Guide from the Ground

 • Funds must enter Morocco through regulated banking channels to protect your right to send money home when you eventually sell.

-• No residency or Moroccan visa is required to buy, a tourist entry is enough.
+• No residency or Moroccan visa is required to buy.
+A tourist entry is enough.

 • The single most dangerous phrase in a Moroccan property deal is “the title is being processed.”